Admission to Colleges, Departments, and Special Programs (in addition to UTSA Admission)

 UTSA is approved by the State Board for Educator Certification to recommend students for teaching certificates in various baccalaureate degree areas.
 Students seeking a standard teaching certificate should apply for admission to the certification program through the Interdisciplinary Education (IDED) Advising Center.
 See admission requirements below for those students who are still seeking a degree.
 Accelerated Teacher Certification students (those who already hold a degree) should visit the COEHD website under "Certification Programs" for more information.

-Undergraduates seeking elementary, special education, or middle-level teacher certification must complete the Interdisciplinary Studies degree as outlined in the UTSA Undergraduate Catalog or on the COEHD website under Certification Programs.
+Undergraduates seeking elementary, special education, or middle-level teacher certification must complete the B.A. in Equity and Education degree as outlined in the UTSA Undergraduate Catalog or on the COEHD website under Certification Programs.
 Individuals seeking secondary certification should complete the bachelor’s degree requirements in their academic specialization while coordinating with the Academic Advising Center to fulfill certification requirements.
 Students wishing to add additional teaching fields to their standard teaching certificate or graduate students seeking professional certification must also coordinate with the Center.

 Coursework Policy